DisaraMethmali/currency-converter/README.md

 # currency-converter

-To download and set up a React project from a Git repository, follow these steps:
+To download and set up project , follow these steps:

 ---